Sunday, October 18, 2020

 Hereditary Hemochromatosis.

 Hereditary hemochromatosis is clinically classified as type I, type II, type III and type IV.
 Types I, II, III are inherited as autosomal recessive mode, and type IV is the autosomal dominant mode.
-Even when a person has one pair of mutated genes the disease manifestation requires some form of liver injury like alcohol consumption or viral hepatitis.

 Type Ia Hereditary hemochromatosis.

-Type III is a disorder of the Transferrin receptor protein due to a mutation of the TFR 2 gene.
+Type III is a disorder of the Transferrin receptor protein due to a mutation of the TFR2 gene.
 The severity of symptoms is between type II and type I.

 Type IV.
-In this type one copy of the mutated SLC40A1 gene that encodes Ferroprotein produces hemochromatosis.
+In this type, one copy of the mutated SLC40A1 gene that encodes Ferroprotein produces hemochromatosis.

 Diagnosis of hemochromatosis.